 You might see thought provoking claims, tips and tricks, guidelines, book reviews, and a lot more.
 And it is all open for discussion.
 See this blog as community participation and marketing as well as an opportunity for me to gather voices of the customers as well as voices of everybody else – hopefully a polyphonic choir, or even a cacophony, consisting of a multitude of thoughts and opinions, sharing a lot of knowledge.

 More thoughts on what could appear here was unwinded in the welcome post.
-It can be added that the blog is in English.
-It has a sister in Danish language, No Crisis-bloggen, and sometimes I may put a link in a post to something interesting over there.
+It can be added that the blog is in English and Danish.

 And who is writing?
-Well, I am Jørgen Winther, owner of The No Crisis Company – a consulting company based in wonderful Copenhagen, Denmark.
-I expect to add something interesting to the blog at least bi-weekly, sometimes more often.
+Well, I am Jørgen Winther, former owner of The No Crisis Company – a now closed consulting company based in wonderful Copenhagen, Denmark.
+I expect to add something interesting to the blog occasionally.